rahulmovva/BCG_DataScience_and_Analytics_Virtual_Experience_Program/README.md

 For this task :

-- Try to think of ways to improve the feature’s predictive power and elaborate on why you made those choices
+- We try to think of ways to improve the feature’s predictive power and support our decisions
-- Train a random forest classifier, evaluate the results, and document the advantages and disadvantages of using a random forest for this particular use case
+- Then we train a random forest classifier, evaluate the results, and document the advantages and disadvantages of using a random forest for this particular use case

 ## Task 4: Findings and Executive Summary
 The client wants a quick update on the progress of the project.

-A few things to think about for this abstract include:
+A few things to discuss about for this abstract are:

-- What is the most important number or metric to share with the client?
+- What is the most important number or metric that we share with the client?
-- How much detail should you go into, especially with the technical details of your work?
+- How much detail should we go into, especially with the technical details of the work?
 - What impact would the model have on the client’s bottom line?